FlowCrypt/flowcrypt-ios/README.md

 ### Run UI Tests

 Follow steps in installation above, and then:
+ - from terminal:
- - from terminal: `make ui_tests`
+    - `make ui_tests` - for all ui tests
+    - `make ui_tests_gmail` - for Gmail ui tests
+    - `make ui_tests_imap` - for Imap ui tests
- - from Xcode:  1) Choose `FlowCryptUITests` run target on top and select a simulator 2) select Tests in Navigators area (cmd+6) 3) Scroll down to `FlowCryptUITests` in the navigator and run them all or run a particular one
+ - from Xcode:
+    1) Choose `FlowCryptUITests` run target on top and select a simulator
+    2) select Tests in Navigators area (cmd+6)
+    3) Scroll down to `FlowCryptUITests` in the navigator and run them all or run a particular one

 Before running tests, please make sure keyboard is visible in simulator. (cmd+shift+k)